Born in Wuerzburg, West Germany, Dirk Nowitzki started his career in Germany with DJK Wurzburg before declaring himself for the 1998 NBA draft.

 1998 Dirk Nowitzki SP Authentic RC #99

-Another great-looking card from Nowitzki’s rookie year, this one featuring him dribbling on a court that is faded into a white background.
+Another great-looking card from Nowitzki’s rookie year, featuring him dribbling on a court that is faded into a white background.

 The card is serial numbered up to 3500 on the front, which actually makes it one of the rarer rookie cards available for Nowitzki.